gvwilson/sensibleadventures/bookster/bookster.md

 Razi nodded.
-Despite the die-hard patches of snow lurking among the rocks, his feet were bare in his thick-soled desert sandals, though he had tied the wrist strings of his *deel*, and belted it more tightly around his waist to keep the warmth in.  "*La*, it will be like the tale of the camel in the crib.
+Despite the die-hard patches of snow lurking among the rocks, his feet were bare in his thick-soled desert sandals, though he had tied the wrist strings of his *deel* and belted it more tightly to keep the warmth in.
+His pack was half the size of the bosun's; an ancient sword hilt stuck out of a green glass bottle strapped to one side, and a plain black umbrella was strapped to the other.  "*La*, it will be like the tale of the camel in the crib.
 There will be meetings---kings and princes, ministers and magicians, all twittering at each other like birds.
 What does it mean, who will advantage by it…  Heh."
 He sniggered like a little boy who has heard a dirty joke.

 "Glad you find it funny," Donaien said a little sourly.
 "Can't say I see the joke myself."